 Homemade Corn Tortillas

-- 2 Cups corn masa flour
+- 2 Cups Masa harina

 - 1 ½ Teaspoons salt

-- Cook each tortilla for about 30 secons on each side, turning the tortilla 3 times.On our griddle we were able to make 3 tortillas at a time, but it will depend on the size of your griddle or comal or skillet.
+- Flip the tortilla after about 10 seconds, then cook each side for 30 seconds to a minute or until brown spots form on each side.
+Don’t be afraid to flip the tortillas if they are getting too brown.
+You can use tongs or your fingers to flip.On our griddle we were able to make 3 tortillas at a time, but it will depend on the size of your griddle or comal or skillet.

 - Place tortillas in a tortilla warmer or cover with a cloth napkin to keep them soft and warm.
-To reheat: Tortillas can be reheated in skillet or griddle (15 seconds per side) or in the microwave (wrap in damp paper towel and microwave 30-45 seconds)
+To reheat: Tortillas can be reheated in skillet or griddle (15 seconds per side)